 Marketable securities include held-to-maturity debt securities recorded at amortized cost.
 Management determines the appropriate classification of debt securities at the time of purchase and reevaluates such designation as of each balance sheet date.
 Debt securities are classified as held-to-maturity when the Company has the positive intent and ability to hold the securities to maturity.
 Held-to-maturity securities are stated at amortized cost, adjusted for amortization of premiums and accretion of discounts to maturity computed under the effective interest method.
 Such amortization is included in other income, net.
 Interest on securities classified as held to maturity is included in other income, net.
 The classification of marketable securities as current or non-current is dependent upon the security's maturity date.
 Securities with maturities of three months or less at the time of purchase are categorized as cash equivalents as described above.
-The Company reviews impairments associated with its marketable securities in accordance with the measurement guidance provided by ASC 320, Investments - Debt and Equity Securities, when determining the classification of impairment as "temporary" or "other-than-temporary."
-The factors used to differentiate between temporary and other-than-temporary include assessment of the quality of the security, credit ratings actions and management's intent to hold the security to maturity as well as other factors.
+During the first quarter of 2020, the Company adopted the FASB ASU 2016-13, Financial Instruments - Credit Losses.
+The Company calculated the expected credit loss for each security in its portfolio using the probability-of-default method.
+The Company concluded the adoption of the guidance had no material impact on its consolidated financial statements.